 \subsection{Related work}

-A natural conditional entropy defined on "confusion graphs" provides the precise characterization for function computation with side information when the computation only required to be lossless, i.e., the distortion is asymptotically vanishing; it is not a zero-error scenario \cite{OrlitskyR_01}.
+A natural conditional entropy defined on the confusion graph provides the precise rate characterization for function computation with side information when the computation is only required to be lossless, i.e., the distortion is asymptotically vanishing; it is not a zero-error scenario \cite{OrlitskyR_01}.
 The Slepian-Wolf theorem \cite{slepian1973noiseless} addresses the case of source coding with side information.